2 - Medical

 Common medications

 - Aspirin: A pain reliever used for headaches, sore muscles, joint pain, inflammation, and fevers.
 Many doctors recommend taking aspirin at the first signs of a heart attack, as it can help prevent further blood clots.
+High doses can lead to gastrointestinal bleeding.

 - Ibuprofen: A pain reliever used for headaches, sore muscles, joint pain, inflammation, and fevers.
-It can also cause stomachaches for some people.
+It can cause stomachaches for some people.

 - Acetaminophen: A pain reliever used for headaches, sore muscles, joint pain, or fevers.